top of page

 Inclusion to benefit all

-When I was a teenager a blind friend of my Dad's stayed with us for a few months.
+When I was a teenager a friend of my Dad's, who was blind, stayed with us for a few months.
 Since then I have learned to see the world differently.

 This man became like and uncle to me and has continued to be an important part of my life.
 Cliff has always talked about his life's experience, as a child when he had enough sight to see colours, his time at the blind school etc and I am always amazed how exciting his life has been.